2013 Mutua Madrid Open – Men's singles

 Rafael Nadal defeated Stan Wawrinka in the final, 6–2, 6–4 to win the men's singles tennis title at the 2013 Madrid Open.

 Roger Federer was the defending champion, but lost to Kei Nishikori in the third round.
-This edition of the Madrid Open was the first since 2001 (when the tournament was held in Stuttgart) to not feature either of the top two seeds in the quarterfinals, as world No. 1 Novak Djokovic was defeated in the second round by Grigor Dimitrov.
+This edition of the Madrid Open was the first since 2001 (when the tournament was held in Stuttgart) not to feature either of the top two seeds in the quarterfinals, as world No. 1 Novak Djokovic was defeated in the second round by Grigor Dimitrov.

 Seeds

 The top eight seeds receive a bye into the second round.